flux-framework/flux-core/doc/man1/flux-jobs.rst

 **-a**
    List all jobs of the current user, including inactive jobs.
-   Equivalent to specifying *--state=pending,running,inactive*.
+   Equivalent to specifying *--filter=pending,running,inactive*.

 **-A**
    List all jobs from all users, including inactive jobs.
-Equivalent to specifying *--state=pending,running,inactive --user=all*.
+Equivalent to specifying *--filter=pending,running,inactive --user=all*.

 **-n, --suppress-header**
    For default output, do not output column headers.